kakisoft/slides/accounting-for-engineers/slide.md

 ## case 1 : You got money

+Then you input that amount to debit.
+And you input your client to credit.

 <img src="./assets/005.png">

+cash will be named as a Sales, and client will be the name of actual client.

 ---

 ## case 2 : You lost money

+You input that amount to credit.
+And input your provider to debit.

 <img src="./assets/006.png">

+cash will be named as a Purchases, and provider will be the name of actual provider.

 ---